 Previously Chief Executive then Managing Director of Space New Living (part of the Great Places Housing Group), a registered social landlord based in Salford, Stephen has valuable experience of running a not-for-profit housing organisation.

-The many skills he brings to the Board include strategic management, operational development and change management.
-Stephen is also a Governor of the University of Central Lancashire.
+The many skills he brings include strategic management, operational development and change management.
+Stephen is also a governor of the University of Central Lancashire.

 Dr Roz Fox

 Roz is passionate about improving lives and developing sustainable communities.
-She is a ForViva Group member, Deputy Chair of the Overlap Board and Chair of the ForViva Audit and Risk Committee.
-She has been a City West Board Member since 2011 when she joined as a Leaseholder and has been a past Member of the Community Impact Strategy Hub.
+She is a ForViva Group member, Deputy Chair of the ForHousing Board and Chair of the ForViva Audit and Risk Committee.
+She has been a board member since 2011 when she joined as a Leaseholder and has been a past Member of the Community Impact Hub.

 Roz is a Senior Lecturer in Social Policy at Manchester Metropolitan University.
 She is Programme Lead for BA (Hons) Public Services and teaches on this programme and the Master's in Public Administration.
 She is also Placement Coordinator and liaises with public sector, charities, social enterprises and the voluntary and community sectors to create placement opportunities for first, second and sandwich year undergraduate and post graduate students.